GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 the trade.
 By taking all the discussed principles seriously enough, you will undoubtedly be able to design quality software.

-NOTE: some terminology here is borrowed from the recommended literature below.
-Because authors often use [ad hoc](https://en.wikipedia.org/wiki/Ad_hoc) terms in the vein of [Martin Heidegger](https://en.wikipedia.org/wiki/Martin_Heidegger), it may differ from what you are accustomed to read in revered computer science books.
-The links are given predominantly to Wikipedia to prevent link rot, but as always, the best source of knowledge is in the references.

 ### Software Modelling

 To build quality systems it is customary to model software before its